hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Challenge.md

 * challengeInstanceId - To input the challenge's Id
 * slotNum which is the name of the card (example c0,c1).

 This event will move cards from the currentHand to the playField if the player has enough mana to play the card.
-Using the unqiue Id given to the card (for example c1 or c0) we move the card from one object to another.
-If cards have certain effects such as charge or direct attack that will trigger a sequence of code.
+Using the unique Id given to the card (for example c1 or c0) we move the card from one object to another.
+If cards have certain effects, such as charge or direct attack, that will trigger a sequence of code.

 ```
   //Load the challenge